Sunagatov/Iced-Latte/START.md

 ```

-### Running only a Database (minio)
+### Running only a Cloud Storage (minio)
-To start only the Minio database as defined in the docker-compose.local.yml file:
+To start only the Minio cloud storage as defined in the docker-compose.local.yml file:
 ```bash
 docker-compose -f docker-compose.local.yml up -d iced-latte-minio
 ```